Add a network zone to Global Session Policies

-If a user’s IP is: Use the drop-down menu to assign location parameters.
-You can specify whether Anywhere, In zone, or Not in zone will prompt authentication.
+- If a user’s IP is: Use the dropdown menu to assign location parameters.
+You can specify whether Anywhere, In zone, or Not in zone prompt authentication.

-Manage configuration for Network: Click the Manage Configurations for Network link to access your gateway settings that enable your choice of access.
-For more on gateway settings, see About IP zones.
+- Manage configuration for Network: Click the Manage Configurations for Network link to access your gateway settings that enable your choice of access.
+For more on gateway settings, see IP zones.

-And Behavior is: Enter a behavior type or a named behavior see Security Behavior Detection types.
+- And Behavior is: Enter a behavior type or a named behavior see About behavior types.

-And secondary factor: Indicate whether a secondary factor is required.
-Selecting this box also displays radio buttons that determine whether the prompt is triggered per a device, at every sign-on, or per a session time that you specify.
-Choosing Every Time does not allow end users to control MFA prompts.
+- And secondary factor: Indicate whether a secondary factor is required.
+Radio buttons appear that determine whether the prompt is triggered by a device, at every sign-on, or by a session time that you specify.
+Choosing Every Time doesn't allow end users to control MFA prompts.

-Factor Lifetime: If you require a secondary factor, use this drop-down menu to specify how much time must elapse before the user is challenged again for the secondary factor.
-The default lifetime is 15 minutes, and the maximum period is 6 months.
+- Factor Lifetime: If you require a secondary factor, use this dropdown to specify how much time must elapse before the user is challenged again for the secondary factor.
+The default lifetime is 15 minutes, and the maximum period is six months.

 - In the Session Expires After field, specify the maximum idle time before an authentication prompt is triggered.
 Five minutes before an end user’s session expires, their dashboard displays a countdown timer and an option to extend their session.
 The default session lifetime is 2 hours, and the maximum allowed time is 90 days.